migeroreloaded/sa-01-wk1-code-challenge/README.md

 Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.

-## How to Run:
+## How to Run

 ### Requirements

-* A computer with a bash terminal and node installed.
+*A computer with a bash terminal and node installed.
-* Access to the internet.
+*Access to the internet.

 ### Installation Process